Christian video game: 2000s–present

 During the 2000s, N'Lightning Software Development released two first-person shooter games: Catechumen (2000) and Ominous Horizons: A Paladin's Calling (2001).
 The annual Christian Game Developers Conference (CGDC) was started in 2001.

 In 2005, The Bible Game by Mass Media Games was released for the Game Boy Advance, PlayStation 2, and Xbox.
 That same year, the first version of Dance Praise was released by Digital Praise for PC.

 The 2000s also saw the first adaptations of Christian media franchises for major video game platforms.
 Those include games based on The Lord of the Rings and The Chronicles of Narnia film series, including The Lord of the Rings: The Two Towers (2002), The Lord of the Rings: The Return of the King (2003), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), and The Chronicles of Narnia: Prince Caspian (2008), as well as the VeggieTales franchise in the form of LarryBoy and the Bad Apple (2006) for the Game Boy Advance and PlayStation 2.
 In 2006, Left Behind: Eternal Forces, a real-time strategy game, was released by Inspired Media Entertainment based on Left Behind series of novels; it had sequels released in 2007, 2010, and 2011.

 The Adam's Venture games, first released in 2009, have made appearances on PlayStation 3, PlayStation 4, Xbox One, and Nintendo Switch.

 The 1980s Christian anime Superbook, rebooted in 2011 as an animated series, has had educational video game adaptations from 2014 and onward for browsers and mobile devices.

 The 2014 game That Dragon, Cancer was critically acclaimed as an example of video games as an art form; the game touches on the concepts of love, mortality, and faith.
 The game involves Christian couple Ryan and Amy Green raising their son Joel, who had been diagnosed with cancer.
 The experience was the subject of the documentary film Thank You for Playing, and the couple were awarded the Games for Impact award at The Game Awards.

 Steam has allowed indie games to reach a wider audience.
 The Wisdom Tree games Super 3D Noah's Ark and Spiritual Warfare were ported to the service by Piko Interactive in 2015 and 2017, and the role-playing simulation title I Am Jesus Christ launched in 2019, that same year Shepherd of Light was released by John Paul the Great Catholic University, and in 2021 action-adventure game John Christian and the turn-based RPG Paladin Dream were released.

 By the 2020s, a number of Christian ministries to gamers had established themselves such as Love Thy Nerd, Nerd Culture Ministry Summit.
-In addition to the Christian Game Developer Conference, other conferences for Chrisitan video game industry professionals had emerged such as Imladris.
+In addition to the Christian Game Developer Conference, other conferences for Christian video game industry professionals had emerged such as Imladris.